×

 3. A natural person carrying out a Business or Business activity within the State.

-4. Any other Person determined by the Minister.
+4. Any other person determined by the Minister.

-Person associated by means of ownership or control
+A person associated by means of ownership or control

 If a Taxable Person is associated with one or more Persons by means of ownership or control and is required to consolidate its financial statements by relevant accounting standards, the Minister may issue a decision specifying the applicability of provisions of Net Interest Expenditure deduction on such Taxable Person.